Twenty years ago, entertainment was dominated by a handful of producers and monolithic broadcasters, a near-impossible market to break into.

 In this two-part series, I’ll be diving into three future trends in the entertainment industry: AI-based content curation, participatory story-building, and immersive VR/AR/MR worlds.

-Today, I’ll be exploring the creative future of AI’s role in generating on-demand, customized content and collaborating with creatives, from music to film, in refining their craft.
+Today, I’ll be exploring the creative future of Artificial Intelligence's role in generating on-demand, customized content and collaborating with creatives, from music to film, in refining their craft.

 Let’s dive in!